How To Get Rid of Moths at Home

-Owl Pest Control Technicians have experience and extensive knowledge in dealing with Clothes Moths and other fabric pests from any area around houses, hotels, apartment blocks and offices.
+Owl Pest Control Technicians have extensive experience and knowledge in dealing with Clothes Moths and other fabric pests from any area around houses, hotels, apartment blocks and offices.
 For instance:

-Moths infestation in carpets and rugs
+- Moths infestation in carpets and rugs

-Carpet Moths in clothes
+- Carpet Moths in clothes

-Clothes Moths in Houses
+- Clothes Moths in Houses

-Moths in apartment block corridors
+- Moths in apartment block corridors

 Contact Owl Pest Control if you need help on how to get rid of clothes moths or to arrange a professional moth treatment.